pycharming/lantern_aws/README.md

     ----------
         The function "state.highstate" is running as PID 4120 and was started at  with jid req

 then at least the syntax seems OK.
-If you have nothing better to do you can make sure progress is being made by periodically running:
+If you have nothing better to do, you can make sure progress is being made by periodically running:

     bin/ssh_cloudmaster.py 'salt <your-machine-id> cmd.run 'tail -n 40 /var/log/salt/minion'